Bishop of Bristol

 The Bishop of Bristol heads the Church of England Diocese of Bristol in the Province of Canterbury, in England.

 The present diocese covers parts of the counties of Somerset and Gloucestershire together with a small area of Wiltshire.
 The see is in the City of Bristol where the seat is located at Bristol Cathedral.
 The bishop's residence is a house in Winterbourne, Gloucestershire, north of Bristol.

-The bishop is Vivienne Faull (previously Dean of York), since the confirmation of her election on 25 June 2018.
+The most recent bishop was Vivienne Faull (previously Dean of York), from the confirmation of her election on 25 June 2018.
 She was consecrated at St Paul's Cathedral on 3 July 2018 and enthroned in her Cathedral Church of the Holy and Undivided Trinity, Bristol on 20 October 2018.
+On 6 February 2025, Faull announced that she intended to retire effective 1 September.
+In the ensuing vacancy, Neil Warwick, Bishop of Swindon (as sole suffragan bishop of the diocese) is acting diocesan bishop.

 History

 Early times

 In 1133, Robert Fitzharding began to build "the abbeye at Bristowe, that of Saint Austin is" (i.e. an Augustinian monastery).
 The abbey church, destined to serve hereafter as a cathedral, was of different dates: the old Norman nave built by Fitzharding seems to have stood till the suppression, but the chancel, which still exists, was early 14th century and the transepts late 15th.
 The building was worthy to serve as a cathedral.
 Yet at first Bristol does not seem to have been thought of as a bishopric, for it is not included in the list of projected sees now among the Cottonian MSS in the British Museum.